China–Pakistan Free Trade Agreement: Background

 The CPFTA has two phases.
 The initial phase was signed on 24 November 2006, and concluded in December 2012.
 The second phase was signed on 28 April 2019, and came into force on 1 January 2020.
 Phase two will conclude in 2024.

 The objective of the first phase was to reduce tariffs on 85% of product lines, eliminating them completely on at least 36%.
 This phase increased bilateral trade between China and Pakistan by 242% between 2007 and 2018.
 Contrastingly, greater exports from China than from Pakistan caused Pakistan's trade deficit with China to rise from 25% in 2007 to 35% in 2018, or around $13 billion.
 Phase one also received criticism from domestic producers and business groups in Pakistan.
 The domestic industry communicated concern about the increased Chinese products competing with domestic producers.
 Pakistani business groups raised criticism about not being granted effective market access into the Chinese market.
 Phase two of the CPFTA seeks to address these criticisms, enhance the trade relationship between the two nations, and further liberalise trade.
 China and Pakistan aim to increase bilateral trade to US$15–20 billion by the completion of the second phase and eliminate tariffs on 75% of product lines.

 First phase

 In April 2005, the Former Prime Minister of Pakistan, Shaukat Aziz, and the Premier of China, Wen Jiabao, announced the commencement of negotiations towards an FTA.
-On 24 November 2006, former Chinese President, Hu Jintao, visited Pakistan and signed the CPFTA.
+On 24 November 2006, then General Secretary of the Chinese Communist Party, Hu Jintao, visited Pakistan and signed the CPFTA.
 The CPFTA was enforced on 7 July 2007.
 The first phase of the CPFTA concluded in December 2012 as negotiations for the second phase began in July 2013.
 The primary goal of the first phase was to provide tariff concessions on at least 85% of product lines and establish 36% of product lines as tariff-free.